cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 old value and enter the new value.
 This way we can easily see how the state has changed over the execution of the program.

-??? question "Activity 5: A Simple C Program"
+??? question "Activity 5: State Diagram for a Simple C Program"

     Draw a state diagram corresponding to the execution of this program.
     Remember to check off the execution boxes as you execute each